 How do Warby Parker’s Scout contacts compare to modern competitors’ like Waldo and Hubble?

-Comparing Scout by Warby Parker to Hubble and Waldo
+Comparing Scout by Warby Parker vs Hubble and Waldo

 |Material||Hioxifilcon A||Methafilcon A||Etafilcon A|